 It was my French friend Lolo who said, “Tout est beau à Arles.”
 She was so right.
 Everything is beautiful in Arles.
 Arles had been on my list of cities to visit in Provence, France for a long time and I had the good fortune to visit it on two separate occasions recently.

-With its impressive Roman ruins, picturesque streets, and stunning architecture, Arles is a charming destination.
+There’s no shortage of things to do in Arles.
+With its impressive ancient Roman ruins, picturesque narrow streets, and stunning architecture, Arles is a charming destination.
 It’s no wonder it was designated a UNESCO World Heritage Site in 1981.
-With its provençal shutters decorating façades and lively squares shaded by towering plane trees, Arles is a true gem to add to your travel itinerary.
+With its provençal shutters and lively squares shaded by towering plane trees, Arles is a true gem to add to your travel itinerary through the heart of Provence.

 Arles, France: A Brief History

-Arles, located in the south of France, has a rich and fascinating history dating back to ancient times.
+Before beginning all the fabulous things to do in Arles, having some historical context is key.
+Located in the south of France, Arles has a rich and ancient history.
 The city was founded by the Greeks around 600 BC and was later conquered by the Romans in 123 BC.

 During Roman rule, Arles, which was known as Arelate, became an important trading centre and played a significant role in the development of Christianity.
 It is said that Saint Trophimus arrived in Arles during this time and established a Christian community there.